-Cleveland is steadily innovating and modernizing, and you should be too.
-Because you’re a work in progress, your website and social profiles should be constantly updated and improved to reflect the ways that your skillsets are expanding.
-It’s quite possible that people will meet your internet self before meeting you in-person, so, your social profiles and company website should be representative of who you are and what you do.
-Communicate this by using consistent branding and sharing interesting content.
-Don’t forget to add photos to your social profiles—nobody wants to be friends with an egg.
+In recent years, Cleveland has been steadily innovating and modernizing—and, likewise, we are all works in progress that can use a refresh every now and then.
+Your website and social profiles should be constantly updated and improved to reflect your expanding skillsets.
+It’s quite possible that people will meet your internet self before meeting you in person, so it’s important for your social profiles and company website to be representative of who you are and what you do.
+A good way to communicate this is by incorporating consistent branding and sharing interesting content.
+And don’t forget to add high-quality visuals to your social profiles—no one wants to be friends with an egg!

-At Roop & Co., we encourage each other to volunteer and give back to our local communities.
+At Roopco, we encourage one other to volunteer and give back to our local communities.
 Doing so gives us the opportunity to expand our networks while pursuing meaningful work at non-profits, including America SCORES Cleveland, Dress For Success, The Hermit Club and Youth Challenge.
-You may also like to join a sports league, frequent a favorite happy hour spot or try to attend something different each week.
+You could also join a sports league, frequent a favorite happy hour or try out a different spot each week.
 The goal is to be social, not sales-y, so it’s ok if you’d prefer to meet new people outside of a formal setting.

-Networking is about giving as much as it is receiving.
-Before asking, “What can this person do for me?” ask yourself, “What can I do for them?”
-The people you meet may not become customers or your next boss, but that doesn’t mean the relationship is worthless.
+Networking is just as much about giving as it is receiving.
+Before asking, “What can this person do for me?” ask yourself, “What can I do for this person?”
+The people you meet may not become customers or your next boss, but that doesn’t mean the relationship isn’t worthwhile.
 Try to add value for them by providing personalized advice, supporting their work, introducing them to someone else in your network or becoming their mentor.

-Having a dynamic presence both online and in-person is important for your brand strategy and personal growth alike.
+Having a dynamic presence both online and in person is important for your brand strategy and personal growth alike.
 Use these tips to make meaningful connections in the sixth city and push yourself to grow.
 Not in Cleveland?
-Well as long as your cheering on the Cavs feel free to borrow these tips for your local city!
-Speaking of connections, let’s make one!
-Connect with us at: https://www.linkedin.com/company/roopco
+Well, as long as you’re cheering on the Cavs, feel free to borrow these tips for your local city!